aconley/pofd_coverage/README.md

 It may be necessary to tell configure where to look for these libraries -- see `configure --help`.

-The python library (analyze_coverage) depends on the python packages depends on having a recent version of python (tested on 3.3 and above) as well as:
+The python library (analyze_pofd_coverage) depends on the python packages depends on having a recent version of python (tested on 3.3 and above) as well as:
 * [numpy](http://numpy.scipy.org/)
 * [scipy](http://numpy.scipy.org/)
 * [astropy](http://www.astropy.org/)
 * [h5py](http://www.h5py.org/)
-This library can be installed by going into the analyze_coverage directory and executing the standard python setup script:
+This library can be installed by going into the analyze_pofd_coverage directory and executing the standard python setup script:

         python setup.py install